bbortt/event-planner/README.md

 ## Documentation

-To answer the most frequently asked questions, we have created the [Wiki] (https://github.com/bbortt/event-planner/wiki).
+To answer the most frequently asked questions, we have created the [Wiki](https://github.com/bbortt/event-planner/wiki).

 ## Development